* Coaster Enthusiasts of Canada *

 Parks built or nurtured by transportation companies include:

-The first three were essentially ferry parks, while the fourth, fifth, and sixth were trolley parks.
+while the fourth, fifth and sixth were trolley parks.

 Britannia Park was started by The Ottawa Electric Railway.
-A city-owned railroad company would eventually develop Stanley Beach early in the 20th century from an existing beach/resort area.
+A city-owned transportation company would eventually develop Stanley Beach early in the 20th century from an existing beach/resort area.
 Winnipeg Beach was owned by The Canadian Pacific Railway.

 OTHER RIDES